ai-salon/SocraticAI/README.md

   "transcript_length": 1234,
   "model": "claude-3-sonnet",
   "source_audio": "path/to/audio.mp3",  // If generated from audio
-  "transcript_file": "path/to/transcript.txt"  // If generated from audio
+  "transcript_file": "path/to/transcript.txt",  // If generated from audio
-}
+  "anonymized": true  // Whether the transcript was anonymized }
 ```